Arizona detention officer shot and killed outside home

 “We will certainly look into whether it was related to his duties, but at this point we don’t know,” Phoenix police spokesman Sergeant Trent Crump said.
 No arrests have been made.

-Witnesses reported several shots fired at about 4 a.m. local time and spotted a man fleeing the scene on foot, police said.
+Witnesses reported they heard several shots fired at about 4 a.m. and spotted a man fleeing the scene on foot, police said.
 Television footage from the scene showed a pick-up truck in the driveway with its hood up and the driver’s door open.

-When authorities responded to the scene, they found the officer severely wounded in front of the home.
+When authorities arrived at the scene, they found the officer severely wounded in front of the home.
 He was later pronounced dead at a local hospital.
-His identity was not immediately released.

-Sheriff’s spokesman Chris Hegstrom said the officer had worked for the Maricopa County Sheriff’s Office for eight years and was assigned to the custody support bureau but could not be more specific.
-The Arizona Republic reported that he worked in the jail system’s food factory.
+The officer was identified as Jorge Vargas, 27, an eight-year veteran with the Maricopa County Sheriff’s Office.
+He worked in the system’s food factory, which is responsible for the management and distribution of food throughout the jails.

+Sheriff Joe Arpaio told a news conference that he does not know the motive for the killing, or whether the officer was targeted.